Gizra/og/docs/access.md

 }
 ```

-**Caution**: The above example will do a discovery to find out if the passed in entity is a
+**Caution**: The above example will do a discovery to find out if the passed in
-group or group content, and will loop over all associated groups to determine
+entity is a group or group content, and will loop over all associated groups to
-access.
-While this is very convenient this also comes with a performance impact,
+determine access.
+While this is very convenient this also comes with a
-so it is recommended to use it only in cases where the faster `::userAccess()`
+performance impact, so it is recommended to use it only in cases where the
-is not applicable.
+faster `::userAccess()` is not applicable.

 Checking if a user can perform an entity operation on group content
 -------------------------------------------------------------------

-OG extends Drupal core's entity access control system so checking access
+Organic Groups extends Drupal core's entity access control system so checking
-on an entity operation is as simple as this:
+access on an entity operation is as simple as this:

 ```php
 // Check if the given user can edit the entity, which is a group content entity.
 $access_result = $group_content_entity->access('update', $user);
 ```

-Behind the scenes, OG implements `hook_access()` and delegates the access check
+Behind the scenes, Organic Groups implements `hook_access()` and delegates the
-to the `OgAccess` service, so within the context of group content this is
+access check to the `OgAccess` service, so within the context of group content
-equivalent to calling the following:
+this is equivalent to calling the following:

 ```php
 /** @var \Drupal\og\OgAccessInterface $og_access */